 - As ever, bear in mind your supervisor, school and university will all have their own requirements and you should heed these.

-I am grateful to colleagues and students at the University of Lancaster, Queen’s University of Belfast and the University of Ulster for their advice on these issues over the years.
+I am grateful to colleagues and students at the University of Lancaster, Queen’s University of Belfast and Ulster University for their advice on these issues over the years.

 Introduction: Thinking, Research, Writing

 When approaching your project, remember that there are three core elements to any project: thinking, research and writing.